romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 The transition from granulites to eclogites occurs in the pass between *Monte Faroleiro* and *Pico Gargacido*.
 In *Monte Faroleiro* (**Fig_gargacido-faroleiro_a**), the Opx-free Grt granulites exhibit intermediate compositions and clear evidence of migmatisation (Fig. 6.2.6).
 In contrast, *Pico Gargacido* is formed by a deformed facies of the "common" eclogites (**Fig_gargacido-faroleiro_b**).

 <img src="cabo-ortegal/fieldguide_figures/gargacido-faroleiro.png"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_gargacido-faroleiro**.  **a.** S-facing view from **Stop 2.4** of the eclogite-granulite contact between *Monte Faroleiro* (pictured) and *Pico Gargacido*.
 Photo credit: R. Tilhac. **b.** N-facing view of *Pico Gargacido*.
 Photo credit: M.A.
 Lopez-Sanchez.

 These eclogites are medium- to fine-grained, mainly of Grt  (~Alm<sub>45</sub>Grs<sub>24</sub>Prp<sub>30</sub>), Cpx (omphacite), Amp (pargasite), Zo, Qtz and Rt.
 Modal compositions range from Grt-Cpx dominated rocks (up to 85 %) Amp-Zo-rich varieties (**Fig. 6.2.6** and **6.2.7**).
 Symplectite coronas containing Cpx and Na-rich Plg are common, although Plg content is < 2 %.

 <img src="cabo-ortegal/fieldguide_figures/stop4-day2-eclogites.jpg"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig. 6.2.6**.
 Example of eclogite outcrops in **Stop 2.4** area. **Top left**: Intermediate migmatized Opx-free Grt granulites in *Monte Faroleiro*. **Top and bottom right:** Examples of strain localization and transitions to more Amp- and Zo-rich facies. **Bottom left:** Pegmatitic Plg-rich vein in eclogites near *Pico Gargacido*.

 Eclogites near **Stop 2.4** display a planolinear fabric (LS tectonites), with a NNE-SSW (orogen-parallel) lineation.
 Several examples of centimetric to decametric shear zones can be observed in this outcrop (**Fig. 6.2.6**).
 These shear zones are enriched in Zo and Amp compared to the precursor eclogites (**Fig. 6.2.6** and **6.2.7**).
 It is also common to observe zones transitioning from garnet-rich to amphibole-rich eclogites all over the place.
 Local evidence of partial melting is present in the eclogites but is less widespread and less pronounced than in the adjacent granulites.
 The eclogites show extensive evidence of plastic deformation (dislocation creep) both within and outside the mylonitic zones, where omphacite, amphibole and zoisite show strong CPO while garnet shows weak to random CPO (Fig. 6.2.8) (cf. [Ábalos, 1997](https://doi.org/10.1016/S0191-8141(97)00001-1); [Llana-Fúnez _et al._, 2005](https://doi.org/10.1016/j.tecto.2005.03.007)).

 <img src="cabo-ortegal/fieldguide_figures/day2-05.png"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig. 6.2.7.** EBSD phase maps of eclogite samples from *Pico Gargacido*, illustrating the enrichment of Zo and Amp with progressive deformation from deformed LS tectonite to mylonite.
 Note the increase in the contents of Zo (purple) from 8 % (**top**), 18 % (**middle**) to 25 % (**bottom**), and of Amp (orange; from 17, 21 to 32 %).
 Unpublished data from the OUTCROP project (M.A.
 Lopez-Sanchez; [SV-PA-21-AYUD/2021/57163](https://marcoalopez.github.io/OUTCROPproject/)).

-Mineral assemblages within the shear zones, particularly the Zo enrichment(Fig. 6.2.7), suggest formation in the presence of water at HP-HT with only a moderate decrease in temperature relative to peak metamorphic conditions.
-This aspect will be further discussed in the field.
+Mineral assemblages within the shear zones, particularly the Zo enrichment (Fig. 6.2.7), suggest formation in the presence of water at HP-HT with only a moderate decrease in temperature relative to peak metamorphic conditions.
+This aspect is further discussed in the field.

 <img src="cabo-ortegal/fieldguide_figures/day2-06.png"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig 6.2.8.** Typical CPO patterns of the main minerals in the eclogites.
 Omphacite shows an S-type CPO pattern where the b-axis oriented normal to the foliation and the a- and c-axes randomly arranged within the foliation, indicating pure shear deformation (e.g., [Keppler, 2018](https://doi.org/10.1016/j.jsg.2018.04.003)) .
 Pargasite shows a pattern that mimics that of the omphacite.
 Zoisite has its c-axis normal to the foliation and the a- and b-axes aligned with the foliation.
 The b-axis may be randomly oriented in the foliation plane (as shown) or display a point maximum slightly oblique to the mineral lineation in shear zones (not shown), suggesting a simple shear component locally.
 Garnet shows weak (as shown) to random CPO with <111> axes aligning with the lineation.
 Upper hemisphere equal area projections, contours in multiples of a uniform distribution.
 Unpublished data from the OUTCROP project (M.A.
 Lopez-Sanchez; [SV-PA-21-AYUD/2021/57163](https://marcoalopez.github.io/OUTCROPproject/)).